kn6plv/amcrest-cam/README.md

 This package add support for an AREDN "snapshot" feature for Amcrest camera.

-Uniquiti camera have a simple, public, snapshot feature which makes them easy to use as AREDN services.
+Ubiquiti camera have a simple, public, snapshot feature which makes them easy to use as AREDN services.
 This package allows the same for Amcrest cameras which don't natively support this.

 ### Typical Camera